 Create A Pfsense Bootable USB With Rufus Tool

-I have read many forums before using Rufus Tool, On forums, a lot of people are complaining that their pfsense USB will not boot, if you follow the tutorial and use the Rufus tool then the chances are that you won’t face the same trouble, otherwise, I have mentioned a few known solutions to such problems at bottom of this post.
+I have read many forums before using Rufus Tool, In the forums, a lot of people are complaining that their Pfsense USB is not booting, in this case, the Rufus tool is the best tool for creating bootable Pfsense USB.
+I have tested it with multiple hardware and found the installation to be successful further, I have mentioned a few solutions to known Installation related problems at bottom of this post.

 I am using a windows machine to create a bootable USB, so I will be downloading the Rufus tool for windows.
 Here is a good read if you are using Mac or Linux to create bootable USB installation media.